-Canaccord Genuity - includes investment banking, advisory, research and trading activities on behalf of corporate, institutional and government clients as well as principal trading activities in Canada, the UK and Europe, and the US.
-Operations located in Other Foreign Locations under Canaccord Genuity (Barbados) Ltd., Canaccord Genuity Asia and the 58% controlling interest [March 31, 2015 - 60%] in Canaccord Genuity Australia are also included in Canaccord Genuity.
+Canaccord Genuity - includes investment banking, advisory, research and trading activities on behalf of corporate, institutional and government clients as well as principal trading activities in Canada, the UK, Europe and Dubai, Australia and the US.
+Operations located in Other Foreign Locations under Canaccord Genuity Asia are also included in Canaccord Genuity.